Later (talk show): 1994–1996: Greg Kinnear

 I came off Talk Soup to go to Later.
 I had no live audience [experience] at all.
 I don’t know how the hell I ended up [performing in front of a live audience].
 I thought I was gonna do Bob Costas’s show with just two guys talking.
 And I’m not saying [me doing] that would’ve been good television, but, suddenly, I was walking out and doing a live thing, [telling jokes and going for laughs].
-And it was a real adjustment for me and I wasn’t particularly great at it.
+And it was a real adjustment for me, and I wasn’t particularly great at it.
 I never felt like I got into a comfort zone with it.

 — Kinnear in 2019 on his time hosting Later.

-Set to begin daily tapings at NBC Studios' studio 5 in Burbank, California on Valentine's Day, due to the damage to the building from the 1994 Northridge earthquake, his debut on Later took place two weeks later on February 28, 1994, with Seinfelds Julia Louis-Dreyfus as guest.
-Incidentally, on the same night, his NBC lead-in—the struggling Late Night with Conan O'Brien—had the franchise's famous former host and current late-night ratings leader on CBS David Letterman on as guest.
-Following an announcer opening, Kinnear launched into a 'Media Bites' video clips opening monologue followed by sarcastic commentary, delivered similarly to his work on Talk Soup; the show then proceeded with the interview that ended with a feature called 'Later Letter'.
-Kinnear's guests during the rest of his first week on NBC were Martin Short, Saturday Night Live's Phil Hartman, and George Carlin.
+Set to begin daily tapings at NBC Studios' Studio 5 in Burbank on Valentine's Day, damage to the building from the 1994 Northridge earthquake resulted in Kinnear's Later debut being postponed by two weeks until February 28, with Seinfelds Julia Louis-Dreyfus as his first guest.
+Incidentally on the same night, his NBC lead-in—the struggling Late Night with Conan O'Brien—had the franchise's former host, David Letterman, whose new CBS show had in the meantime become the highest-rated late-night program, on as guest.
+Following an announcer opening, Kinnear launched into an opening monologue skit called "Media Bites", consisting of video clips followed by sarcastic satirical commentary, delivered similarly to his work on Talk Soup; a feature segment called "Later Letter" followed the interview.
+Kinnear's guests for the rest of his first week as host were Martin Short, Saturday Night Lives Phil Hartman, and George Carlin.